Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Experiments

-be the adjacency matrix between $A^{t-1}$ and $Z^t$.
-The $i$th row, denoted by $M^a_i$, corresponds to parents of $Z_i^t$ in $A^{t-1}$.
-Note that it corresponds to the left graph of Figure~\ref{fig:sparsity} which satisfies the graphical criterion.
-The mean function is given by
+be the adjacency matrix between $Z^t$ and $Z^{t\shortminus 1}$.
+The $i$th row of $G^z$, denoted by $G^z_i$, corresponds to the parents of $Z_i^t$.
+Notice that this connectivity matrix has no 2-cycles and all self-loops are present.
+Thus, by Prop.~\ref{prop:2_cycles}, it satisfies the graphical criterion.
+The mean function in this case is given by

-where $W$ is sampled as in the T-A dataset and $\cdot$ is the dot product between two vectors.
-The various frequencies in the $\sin$ functions ensure the assumption of variability is satisfied.
-The actions are sampled as in the T-A dataset. \paragraph{Trivial temporal sparsity (T-T).} In this dataset, each $Z_i^t$ has only $Z_i^{t-1}$ as parent.
-This trivially satisfies the graphical criterion of Theorem~\ref{thm:sparse_temporal}.
-The mean function is given by
+where, the $\sin$ function is applied element-wise, the $\cdot$ is the dot product between two vectors and the summation in the $\sin$ function is broadcasted.
+Once again, the various frequencies and phases in the $\sin$ functions ensures the sufficient time-variability assumption of Thm.~\ref{thm:combined} is satisfied. \paragraph{Temporal sparsity with triangular dependencies and insufficient variability (Fig~\ref{fig:no_suff_no_crit}).} This dataset has the same ground truth adjacency matrix as in~\eqref{eq:triangular_adj}, but a different transition function that does not satisfy the assumption of sufficient time-variability.
+We sampled a transition matrix $W$ with independent Normal 0-1 entries.
+The transition function is thus

+\paragraph{Temporal sparsity with graphical criterion violation (Fig.~\ref{fig:no_suff_no_crit}).} In this dataset, the mean function is the same as the one given in~\eqref{eq:triangular_mean_func} except for the adjacency matrix which does not satisfy the graphical criterion and is given by